malcprentice/malcprentice.github.io/0-source/Style - express opinions, agree, and disagree.md

 * Can you give an example?

 # Be careful when agreeing or disagreeing with negative check questions
-__In conversation, sometimes meaning depends on intonation__ We haven’t done quickwrites yet, have we?
+###In conversation, sometimes meaning depends on intonation

+We haven’t done quickwrites yet, have we?
 |    No.             |OK                      |AGREE (we haven't)
 |    No, we haven’t  |OK                      |AGREE (we haven't)
 |    Yes.            |Confusing.
 Only works with careful intonation    |DISAGREE (we have)
 |    Yes, we have!   |This is only correct with careful intonation    |DISAGREE (we have)

-__IN TOEIC tests, it will not be this unclear. __ Usually they will add more to be clear
+##IN TOEIC tests, it will not be this unclear
+*Usually they will add more to be clear
-    No, not yet.
+*No, not yet.
-    Yes, we finished them earlier.
+*Yes, we finished them earlier.

-Or they will change the tense or verb to make wrong answers
+##Or they will change the tense or verb to make wrong answers
-    No, we can’t.       (wrong verb)
+*No, we can’t.       (wrong verb)
-    No, we hadn’t.      (wrong tense)
+*No, we hadn’t.      (wrong tense)
-    No, they haven’t.   (wrong pronoun)
+*No, they haven’t.   (wrong pronoun)